DoingDog/chatgpt-proxy-cloudflare-worker/README.md

 <br>
 <br>Cloudflare Worker reverse proxy ChatGPT API, supports streaming output, supports network search function, supports setting access password
 <br>
 <br>Please search for deploying methods by yourself.
-Before deploy, modify the "openaikey" content at the top of the code to your own openai api key.
-Also, set the "apipassword" (access password).
+Before deploy, modify the "myopenaikey" content at the top of the code to your own openai api key.
+Also, set the "myapipassword" (access password).
 <br>
 <br>When using, fill in your access password in the place where you fill in the api key in the ChatGPT client terminal, fill in the custom domain name with your worker domain name.
 <br>